 (MUSLIMS, SCIENCE AND PHILOSOPHY – continued)

-A century after al-Kindi there were the Persians al-Biruni and his collegue Ibn Sina, the latter known in the West by his Latinized name Avicenna.
+A century after al-Kindi there were the Persian Muslim scholars al-Biruni and his collegue Ibn Sina, the latter known in the West by his Latinized name Avicenna.
 Like al-Kindi, both al-Biruni and Avicenna had a wide range of scholarly interests.
 Al-Biruni was born in 973 and Avicenna in 980.
 It is Avicenna who will be the focus here.

 Avicenna was a gifted child.
 By the age of ten he had memorized the Koran and much poetry.
+But all this memorization hadn't dulled his mind.
 He learned arithmetic from an Indian greengrocer.
 He began wrestling with Aristotle's metaphysics.
-And at the age of 16 he turned to medicine, and at 18 he acquired full status as a qualified physician.
+At the age of 16 he turned to medicine, and at 18 he acquired full status as a qualified physician.

-Avicenna wrote philosophy and worked on astronomy, chemistry, geology, paleontology, mathematics and in medicine.
+Avicenna wrote philosophy and worked on astronomy, chemistry, geology, paleontology, mathematics and medicine.
 He was a poet and a teacher.
 (Specialists were to be common centuries later.)
-In astronomy, like al-Kindi, he made his contributions within the context of the Ptolemaic view of the solar system.
-He described steam distillation and invented the refrigerated coil.
+In astronomy, like al-Kindi he made his contributions within the context of the Ptolemaic view of the solar system.
+He described steam distillation and invented the refrigeration coil.
 He wrote a refutation of alchemy.

 His contribution to geology concerned mountains.
 He wrote:

 On motion he was more advanced than Aristotle, who did not understand inertia.
 And he advanced understanding in optics.
-But like the West's scholastics he tried his hand at metaphysics.
-He was recognized by Muslims as Islam's leading authority on philosophy.
+But like al-Kindi and Christendom's scholastics he tried his hand at metaphysics.
+He became recognized by Muslims as Islam's leading authority on philosophy.
 He tackled questions distilled in the words "being," "essence" and "existence," which were to concern some religious thinkers and others into the 21st century.
 And he attempted to describe "soul."
-That we exist was not being argued by philosophers, but some of them pondered and speculated about its origins or meaning.
-And since the pre-Socratics, philosophers had been looking for essence.
+However much he was influenced by the rise of science in his time, he was also wedded to metaphysics.